remance/Masendor/data/troop/readme.md

 troop_status: list of all sub-units' status effects.
 The data structure of status is as follows;
+- Special Effect list, see troop_special_status
+- Status Conflict list that will remove the status effect if there is also any status in the list active

 troop_type: list of all sub-units' types.
 Does not really affect anything yet beside just clarification.